FloridaPlayers/Documents/Constitution.md

 13

--   1)
+-   1.
      Toenforceandinterpretthisconstitutionaccordingtothethree-foldartisticmissionofthis organization.

--   2\)  ToexpediteFloridaPlayerspolicy
+-   2. ToexpediteFloridaPlayerspolicy

--   3)
+-   3.
      ToactasliaisonBoardtoalloutsideorganizationsaswellasthoseorganizationsunderthe
     umbrella of Florida Players.

--   4)
+-   4.
      ToreviewtheFloridaPlayersConstitutionannuallynolaterthanatthestartofthespring
     semester and make changes as seen fit.

-Section 2 – Finance Committee This committee shall consist of the Director of Finance, who shall serve as the chair, any interested Florida Players member approved by the Director of Finance.
+Section 2 – Finance CommitteeThis committee shall consist of the Director of Finance, who shall serve as the chair, any interested Florida Players member approved by the Director of Finance.
 Sub-groups named in Article II of this constitution are encouraged to select a